 The S-PCP or S-AP of a PCP or AP cluster starting on a 1.08 GHz channel should follow the rules defined in 9.34.2.1 to set the DMG Parameters field and the Clustering Control field and also set the first bit of Clustering Status subfield contained in the Dynamic Bandwidth Control element to 1.

-A decentralized clustering enabled PCP or AP that receives a DMG Beacon frame from an S-PCP or S-AP on either a 2.16 GHz channel or a 1.08 GHz channel shall know the exact channel on which this S-PCP or S-AP selects to start a cluster through the Channel Splitting subfield, Clustering Status subfield and the Channel Operating subfield contained in the Dynamic Bandwidth Control element.
+A decentralized clustering enabled PCP or AP that receives a DMG Beacon frame from an S-PCP or S-AP on either a 2.16 GHz channel or a 1.08 GHz channel shall know the exact channel on which this S-PCP or S-AP selects to start a cluster through the Channel Splitting subfield, Clustering Status subfield and the Channel Number field contained in the Dynamic Bandwidth Control element.

 If an existing cluster starts on a 2.16 GHz channel, the decentralized clustering enabled PCP or AP shall monitor the corresponding 2.16 GHz channel and then follow the procedures defined in 9.34.2.1 to become a member PCP or member AP of this cluster.